ReScience/ReScience-submission/README.md

  * pandas 0.22.0

 An installation of LaTeX is required to reproduce the figure annontations exactly, but is not required by the replication.

+Unix users have reported a requirement for an installation of ```dvipng``` for Matplotlib to successfully export the plot.